0xvext/0xvext.github.io/_posts/2018-11-26-brakesec-book-club-hacker-playbook-3-chapter-2-notes.md

 [Troy Hunt](https://www.troyhunt.com/the-legitimisation-of-have-i-been-pwned/) has written about this extensively.

 # Shout outs
 If you find these posts useful, give the [@Brakesec](https://twitter.com/brakesec) Slack channel a look.
 It's a really good environment with some cool people.
 Also, take a look at [apageinsec](https://apageinsec.wordpress.com/2018/11/26/thp3-ch-1-review/) for some much better-written posts that also follow along the book club and the chapters reviewed.

 # To do
 * Revisit all the Amazon S3 labs.
+* Set up Discover from scratch.